4.6. Setting up I²C control

 The Tic’s 5V (out) pin provides access to the output of the Tic’s 5V regulator, which also powers the Tic’s microcontroller and the red and yellow LEDs.
 You can use the Tic’s regulator to power your microcontroller or another device if the device does not draw too much current (see Section 5.8).

 The VM pin provides access to the Tic’s power supply after the reverse-voltage protection circuit, and this pin can be used to provide reverse-voltage-protected power to other components in the system if the Tic supply voltage is within the operating range of those components.
 Note: this pin should not be used to supply more than 500 mA; higher-current connections should be made directly to the power supply.
-Unlike the 5V (out) pin described above, this is a regulated, logic-level output.
+Unlike the 5V (out) pin described above, this is not a regulated, logic-level output.

 The ERR pin of the Tic is normally pulled low, but drives high to indicate when an error is stopping the motor.
 You can connect this line to an input on your microcontroller (assuming it is 5V tolerant) to quickly tell whether the Tic is experiencing an error or not.
 Alternatively, you can query the Tic’s serial interface to see if an error is happening, and which specific errors are happening.
 For more information about the ERR pin, see Section 5.4.